deckhouse/virtualization/docs/ADMIN_GUIDE.md

 ### Ingress settings

 Virtual machine images are uploaded to the cluster through an [Ingress controller](/modules/ingress-nginx/), whose class is defined by the [`.spec.settings.ingressClass`](configuration.html#parameters-ingressclass) parameter.
-The parameter is optional: if you leave it unset, the module uses the global value from the Deckhouse Platform configuration.
+The parameter is optional: if you leave it unset, the module uses the global value from the Deckhouse Platform (DP) configuration.
 Set it only when image upload requires a separate Ingress controller.

 Example: